 Saturday, June 11, 2022

-It’s enough when all you’ve got is a little faith in a good hope
+A little faith in a good hope is good enough

 There are seasons in life where there is much prosperity, just as there are seasons where we are being refined.
 Being refined doesn’t happen when life is spared of challenges.
 The saving grace of hardship and grief and difficulty and trials and every other kind of setback is the hope we have for recovery.